janekx21/NeoTrain/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Adding more dictates is also welcome.

 There are no tests yet.